WindowsAppCommunity/windowsappcommunity.github.io/public/assets/views/launch2021.md

 ---

 ### What you need to know:
-- Developers from around the world plan to launch their modern WinUI apps together in July as part of the Launch 2021 event.
+- Developers from around the world plan to launch their modern WinUI apps together in September as part of the Launch 2021 event.
 - Projects built on WinUI are eligible to join if the release is a new app or major update.
 - Apps that launched since the last event, but were built with feedback from testers, translators, and other devs in the Discord server are also eligible for Launch.
 - Each project will be scored in various categories.
 The best scores for each category get a special place in the showcase.